thomas1242/MIPSsim/README.md

 # MIPS Processor specification
 ###Instruction Memory (INM):
-The simulated processor supports only five types of instructions: add (ADD), subtract (SUB), logical and (AND), logical or (OR), and load (LD).
+The simulated processor supports only five types of instructions:</br> add (ADD), subtract (SUB), logical and (AND), logical or (OR), and load (LD).
 It supports the following instruction format:</br>
  < opcode >, < Destination Register >, < First Source Operand >, < Second Source Operand ></br>
  Sample instruction tokens and equivalent functionality are shown below:</br>